-Parkland Theatre will hold open auditions for the musical comedy Monty Python’s Spamalot
+Parkland Theatre presents the riotous musical comedy Monty Python’s Spamalot

 Lovingly ripped off from the classic film comedy Monty Python and

 retells the legend of King Arthur and his

 Knights of the Round Table and features a bevy of beautiful showgirls, as well as cows, killer rabbits, and French people.

 Winner of the Tony Award for best musical, some of Spamalot’s

 show-stopping musical numbers include He Is Not Dead Yet

 , Find Your Grail